sithmel/occamsrazor.js/README.md

 Context
 =======
 Some methods retain the current context (this).
-They are: all/trigger, stick, adapt (that is a version of the object invoked without any method).
+They are: all/trigger, post, adapt (that is a version of the object invoked without any method).
 This allows you to call them as methods or using call/apply.

 Registries
 ==========